Yhden enkelin unelma

-Yhden Enkelin Unelma ("One Angel's Dream") is a Christmas single by Finnish singer Tarja Turunen, released as Turunen's first solo project ever, when she was still part of the symphonic metal band Nightwish, back in December 2004; it was also released as an Extended Play in limited edition.
+"Yhden enkelin unelma" ("One Angel's Dream") is a Christmas song by the Finnish singer Tarja Turunen, released as her first single in December 2004, when she was still part of the symphonic metal band Nightwish.
+It was also released as a limited edition extended play.

 Right after the release it debuted at number 2, and ended 2004 after more three weeks at number 1; it started 2005 as number 4, and reached number 1 again in December 2005, after spending 10 weeks on the official Finnish charts.
-The single has reached Gold Disc status in Finland with more than 7 thousand copies sold.
+The single reached gold disc status in Finland with more than 7,000 copies sold.

 The single is sung entirely in the Finnish language, and Turunen promoted it with a mini tour holding concerts in Finland, Germany, Spain and Romania, in late 2005.